xsdk-project/MathPackagesTraining2021/pages/session_synopses.md

 to submit questions *ahead* of time via the [submission form](https://forms.gle/SmVroQBAq145g4F79).
-However, we expect there will also be ample opportunty to indicate your desire to ask questions via the main (Ampitheater) [slack channel](https://app.slack.com/client/TMW2FLNCQ/C029YJ95ULQ), and then you may be called upon to un-mute and ask your question.
+However, we expect there will also be ample opportunty to indicate your desire to ask questions via the main room [slack channel](https://app.slack.com/client/TMW2FLNCQ/C029YJ95ULQ), and then you may be called upon to un-mute and ask your question.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>